haquema/makers-database-challenges/music_library/artist_repository_class_recipe.md

 # Artists Model and Repository Classes Design Recipe

-_Copy this recipe template to design and implement Model and Repository classes for a database table._

 ## 1. Design and create the Table

 If the table is already created in the database, you can skip this step.